EbookFoundation/thoth-wiki/Thoth_Works.md

 The reference to the Work used by the Publisher internally.

 ## Width
-Measurement perpendicular to the spine of the book, in millimeters.
+Measurement perpendicular to the spine of the book.

 ## Height
-Measurement along the spine of the book, in millimeters.
+Measurement along the spine of the book.

-## license

-## copyright_holder

-## landing_page
+## Units

+Select the unit of **Width** and **Height** from the dropdown list:
+* mm
+* cm
+* in

-## page_count
+## Page Count

+Total number of pages.
 In most cases, unnumbered pages (e.g., endpapers) should be omitted from this count.
 (Unnumbered pages that are part of plate sections/inserts are part of the book’s content and should be counted.)
 Books that have pages numbered in both roman and Arabic numerals (and no inserts) should have a Page Count that reflects the sum of the highest number of the